Wrist Ligament Injuries

 A hand therapist may fabricate a custom orthosis to immobilize the wrist.
 Regaining the movement and strength of the wrist will be the focus of treatment.
 A hand therapist and surgeon will work together to achieve the best outcome.

-If you are struggling with an SL ligament injury, contact Hand in Hand Rehabilitation in Carle Place & Manhattan for a visit and let’s get you on the road to recovery.
+If you are struggling with an SL ligament injury, contact Hand in Hand Rehabilitation in Manhattan & Carle Place, NY for a visit and let’s get you on the road to recovery.